jubincn/jubincn.github.io/_posts/articles/en/2019-3-3-typescript-study-note.md

 * Local scope(Function scope)
 * Global scope

-Variable declared as `var` has a local scope while `var` has a global scope.
+Variable declared as `let` has a local scope while `var` has a global scope.
 Variable declared as `const` is a constant.
 Property use `readonly` while variable use `const`.